xueannafang/hsp_toolkit_prototype/HSP_SolventPredictor/solv_pred_readme.md

 Here the first arugement corresponds to the solvent candidate list, and the second one is the database.

+The name of solvent candidate list must start with "input_" and end with ".xlsx" in this version.

 Note that the input spreadsheet **must be saved and closed before submitting to the tool**.

 - Otherwise you will see a *PermissionError* saying the permission is denied: